grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.cloudwatch.md

 }
 ```

-The `discovery` block can be configured one or multiple times to scrape metrics from different services, or with different `search_tags`.
+You can configure the `discovery` block one or multiple times to scrape metrics from different services or with different `search_tags`.

 | Name          | Type           | Description                                                                                                                                                  | Default | Required |
 | ------------- | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------- | -------- |